matrix-org/matrix-spec-proposals/proposals/2836-threading.md

    in order to explore the thread.
 Default: `false`.

 Server implementation:
- - When walking the thread DAG, if there is an event that is not known, check the relationship for `room_id` and `servers`.
+ - When walking the thread DAG, if there is an event that is not known, check the relationship for `relationship_room_id` and `relationship_servers`.
 If they exist, peek into the room ([MSC2444](https://github.com/matrix-org/matrix-doc/pull/2444)), or if that is not supported, join the room as the user querying `/relationships` if and only if `"auto_join": true` in the `/relationships` request.
 This is required in order to allow the event to be retrieved.
-Server implementations can treat the auto join as the same as if the client made a request to [/join/{roomIdOrAlias}](https://matrix.org/docs/spec/client_server/r0.6.0#post-matrix-client-r0-join-roomidoralias) with the `server_name` query parameters set to those in `servers`.
+Server implementations can treat the auto join as the same as if the client made a request to [/join/{roomIdOrAlias}](https://matrix.org/docs/spec/client_server/r0.6.0#post-matrix-client-r0-join-roomidoralias) with the `server_name` query parameters set to those in `relationship_servers`.

 Security considerations:
  - Allowing cross-room threading leaks the event IDs in a given room, as well as which servers are in the room at the point